-If you are here, you are probably interested in knowing a bit more about what might make me suitable to help you, and I’m very glad to see that you’re not settling on just the basics!
-Whatever it is that is keeping you stuck or that does not work for you anymore needs to be addressed, modified, changed or eliminated and at this very moment, while you think about whether you will contact me or not, it is very important that you have the utmost transparency.
+If you are here, you are probably interested in knowing a bit more about what might make me suitable to help you as you embark on your journey to find a therapist.
+I’m glad to see that you’re not settling on just the basics.
+Whatever it is that’s keeping you stuck or that does not work for you anymore needs to be addressed, modified, changed, or eliminated, and at this very moment, while you think about whether you will contact me or not, it is important that you have the utmost transparency.

-“Good chemistry” is a term that we often use when referring to that “indescribable” feeling that you experience in relationships that click effortlessly and automatically.
-Meeting a new therapist can evoke both feelings of excitement and awkwardness, as you think about the changes that you want to make but also having to entrust your personal thoughts and feelings to someone who you barely know, or not at all.
+“Good chemistry” is a term we often use when referring to that “indescribable” feeling you experience in relationships that click effortlessly and automatically.
+Meeting a new therapist can evoke both feelings of excitement and awkwardness as you consider the changes you want to make and entrust your most personal thoughts and feelings to someone you barely know.

-I am curious about you and your life.
-I want to know what has worked for you in the past and what is no longer working for you now.
-I approach each person who I work with as the individual that he/she is and integrate my skills to best fit their particular needs.
+I am curious about you and your life and want to know what has worked for you in the past.
+What is no longer working for you now?
+I approach each person I work with as an individual and integrate my skills to best fit their particular needs.

 Growth is different for everyone- what is it going to look like for you?